laurenemilyto/financial-election-data-analysis/README.md

-# python_challenge
+# financial-election-analysis

-## Description
+#### About the project
-Used python to analyze financial records and election data respectively.
-Each script exports results to a text file.
-Below is a brief description of analysis:
+In this project, Python was used to analyze financial records and election data respectively.
+Python scripts export results to a text file.
+Below is a brief description of my analysis

+#### How it works

-  1) PyBank analyzes financial records, calculates and exports the results below to a txt file:
+  1) PyBank analyzes financial records and exports the results to a txt file.
+Data analyzed includes:

       * The total number of months included in the dataset